Weightlifting

 Contact him via email at: derrick@dctrainingconcept.com or through his website: www.dcblocksusa.com

 Well, since the earliest days of weightlifting competition, in the clean and jerk lift, the bar could not make contact along the body; it needed to be lifted in one “clean” motion from the floor to the shoulders.
-In 1964 the technical rules were modified to allow contact of the bar against the shins, since this served no useful purpose.
-By 1968 the rules were further changed to allow for the contact of the bar along the thighs.
+In 1964, the technical rules were modified to allow contact of the bar against the shins since this served no useful purpose.
+By 1968, the rules had been further changed to allow for the contact of the bar along the thighs.
 This allowed for a huge difference in technique, leading to what we see today.
 But the lift’s name remained the same.

 Check out this SportsEdTV clip to become familiar with clean terminology.
 Pay particular attention to Step #4 (second pull), Step #5 (pull-under), Step #6 (the rack), and Step #7 (recovery):